Trail update 5th June 2026

-Another brief, weak low pressure across Southern California – the third this month – is producing pleasantly cool, spring-like conditions for 26th-30th May, but yet again with no significant accompanying precipitation above 5000 ft.
-Temperatures briefly rise to around seasonal next weekend before rising further to above seasonal for the first week of June at all elevations (especially overnight low temperatures).
-Temperatures are tentatively forecast to drop back closer to seasonal in the second week of June.
+The last of three brief, weak low pressure systems across Southern California in May produced pleasantly cool conditions on 26th-30th, but sadly again there was no measurable accompanying precipitation above 5000 ft.
+Temperatures have now abruptly risen to above seasonal for the first few days of June at all elevations (especially overnight low temperatures).
+Temperatures are forecast to fluctuate either side of June averages in the second week of the month at mid elevations, but are tentatively forecast to be well above seasonal at higher elevations.

-At this time main springs and creeks are flowing and water availability is not a significant issue for campers or long distance hikers.
+At this time main springs and creeks are flowing and water availability is not a significant issue for campers or long distance hikers (multiple example photos below).
 It is disconcerting however to see all ephemeral and many “perennial” water sources already at low flow rates, and the four very minor precipitation events since early March did nothing to improve medium- and long-term water conditions.
-Further photos of various water sources will be added to this Report during the course of this week.

 Fire lookouts at Tahquitz Peak and Black Mountain reopened on Sunday 17th May and Saturday 23rd May, respectively.
 Note that the railings at Tahquitz Peak lookout are in urgent need of repair work and should not be considered safe at this time.

-Forest Service campgrounds at Boulder Basin, Marion Mountain, and Fern Basin reopened last week.
+Forest Service campgrounds at Boulder Basin, Marion Mountain, and Fern Basin reopened in late May.
 Dark Canyon campground is not expected to reopen this year due to staffing/budget issues, although Dark Canyon Road (the access to Seven Pines trailhead) remained open all winter.
 The State Park Stone Creek campground reopened in early May.

 The gate 1.7 miles up from Highway 243 on Black Mountain Road (4S01) reopened on Wednesday 20th May.
 Following superficial grading late in 2025 the road is in better condition than last summer, but remains far rougher than in June 2020, the last time it was comprehensively graded.
 Picnic benches at many of the yellow post sites were replaced with new, immovable models in March.